TaoLinBoys/RubbishCube/readme.md

 5/25/2016- Fixed merge errors.
 Fixed back rotation.
+3D cube now follows the color designation from the Cube class.

 5/26/2016- Fixed all rotations.
 Adjusted colors of cube to identify with the original cube.
 Created buttons for each rotation.
 Started thinking about rubiks cube solving algorithm.

 5/27/2016- Created buttons so that it rotates the closestface.
-They are not working.
+Started tests to see how to rotate closest face.
+Created a scramble function and button.
+Working on display of solution.

+5/31/2016- Created an effect that highlights the closest face/the face the two buttons at the bottom of the screen will rotate.

+6/3/2016- Deleted the buttons that manually rotated each face.
+Created a reset button.
+Made the the rotation by closest face work better by changing some numbers.

+6/5/2016- Created a button to show the solution

+6/7/2016- Created labels on each face of the cube